 Truly efficient people know there’s a difference between being busy and being productive.
 Harnessing the power of productivity is less about time management and more about managing energy – working smart instead of hard.
-Leading business solutions provider, Nashua Limited, has rounded up seven tips to help you perform more efficiently, no matter your job description.
+As a leading business and internet solutions provider, we have rounded up seven tips to help you perform more efficiently, no matter your job description.

 Organise tasks you need to complete each day in order of importance – and go a step further with self-imposed hourly deadlines.
 Limit time frames and see how your mind focuses to get the task done.
 Not only are you accountable to yourself, you can also direct focus to one specific project at a time.
 Be realistic to avoid frustration.

 When prioritising tasks, complete the most pressing jobs first to capitalise on high energy in the morning.
 Set aside time to respond to emails instead of allowing your inbox to dictate how you spend your day.
 Urgent mails and calls are (obviously) the exception.

 Avoid mental fatigue

 Scheduled breaks help improve concentration – especially if the break involves standing up to stretch or a short bout of exercise to get blood pumping, like taking a walk.
 Five to ten minute breaks between long tasks can help maintain a constant level of performance, as opposed to a steady decline in performance from working without breaks.

 Although it’s seen as a positive attribute, multitasking isn’t always key to increasing efficiency.
 Switching from task to task at a rapid pace can often result in lost time and productivity.
 Committing to finishing a single task before moving onto the next is a better, more constructive habit to form.